meric/leftry/README.md

                 span(A,  A, "1", "2"), "1"
              end)
    ```
-4. An `any` element must not have any `opt` children.
+3. An `any` element must not have any `opt` children.
-5. A `rep` element that is a child of an `any` element requires 1 or more
+4. A `rep` element that is a child of an `any` element requires 1 or more
    elements to match.
-6. A `rep` element that is a child of an `span` element requires 0 or more
+5. A `rep` element that is a child of an `span` element requires 0 or more
    elements to match.
+6. The first nonterminal element of a span that is part of a left recursion
+   path, cannot be wrapped in `opt` or `rep`.